 Weight Loss & Diets

 Like most nuts, almonds and walnuts are very high in calories.
-Having said that, these nuts can play an important role in a healthy diet, as they are rich in dietary fiber, protein and healthy fats.
+Nevertheless, these nuts can play an important role in a healthy diet, as they are rich in dietary fiber, protein, and healthy fats.

-Between these two nuts, almonds are the better choice for low calorie and low fats diets, while walnuts fit better into a low carb diet.
+Almonds are the better choice between these two nuts for low-calorie and low-fat diets, while walnuts fit better into a low-carb diet.

-Regular consumption of nuts for a snack as a replacement for less healthful foods can also play a role in the prevention of obesity (7).
+Regular consumption of nuts as a snack as a replacement for less healthful foods can also play a role in preventing obesity (7).